yunoth/Axelerant-casework/Assignment Task #1  /README.md

-Run the below command to spin up the containers
+1. Run the below command to spin up the containers

     ``docker-compose up --build --scale flask=3 -d``

-Run ``curl http://localhost`` to access the nginx, nginx will proxy the request to flask application in a round-robin fashion
+2. Run ``curl http://localhost`` to access the nginx, nginx will proxy the request to flask application in a round-robin fashion.
 Flask application is coded to return the container id

 Snapshot of response